 The UVs are then effective from the 1 July, the following year.
 The effective date is when the Office of State Revenue and some local councils will apply the UV for the purpose of calculating your taxes or rates respectively.

 The diagram below represents the timeline of a UV calculated annually.
-The date of valuation (in this case 1 August 2018) is the date all properties in Western Australia are assessed at.
-The effective date (in this case 1 July 2019) is the date the UV is applied by the Office of State Revenue and some local councils.
+To explain, we will use the current valuation timeframe.
+The date of valuation (in this case 1 August 2019) is the date all properties in Western Australia are assessed at, to determine UVs.
+The effective date (in this case 1 July 2020) is the date the UV is applied by the Office of State Revenue and some local councils.
 You can see how these apply to your land tax notice.

 Several attributes and constraints are considered when determining the UV of a property.